-2. All vinyl siding shall be approved and endorsed as meeting or exceeding ASTM D3679 by the Vinyl Siding Institute through their Vinyl Siding Certification Program.
-Vinyl siding shall be a minimum thickness of 0.046 inches.
+f) All vinyl siding shall be approved and endorsed as meeting or exceeding ASTM D3679 by the Vinyl Siding Institute through their Vinyl Siding Certification Program.
+Vinyl siding shall be a minimum thickness of 0.044 inches.
 Lap siding shall have a maximum 6" exposed board face.
 A letter or certificate stating such shall be attached to each building permit request.
-All vinyl siding colors shall be submitted for review by the Plan Administrator.
+All vinyl siding colors shall be submitted for review by the Technical Review Committee.